jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 ## Usage
 1. This code is based on YOLOv4, so please download the code from here first: https://github.com/miemie2013/Pytorch-YOLOv4
-2. Follow my YOLOv4 environment setup tutorial.ppt to setup all pre-processing works
+2. Download and follow the content in my YOLOv4 environment setup tutorial.pptx step-by-step to finish all pre-processing works

+## <P.S.>
-3. All algorithm functions are in yolov4_module.py
+1. All algorithm functions are in yolov4_module.py
-4. You can refer to my main code to know how to use those algorithms.
+2. You can refer to my main code to know how to use those algorithms.

 ## Demo